mira-labs/rescheduler-7A63SNcHl8/README.md

     ```
 7. Channel Selection

-   The select statement is used to wait for either the successful completion of finding both questionnaire and schedule `(resultCh)` or an error `(errorCh)`.
+   The select statement is used to wait for either the successful completion of finding both the questionnaire and schedule `(resultCh)` or an error `(errorCh)`.
    Also the first operation is to set the questionnaire status to `complete`.

    ```go